sammuelyee/docs/cartodb-editor.md

 CartoDB designed the Multiuser (MU) Enterprise to enhance the scale and scope of collaboration on our platform.
 The service provides multiuser environments that allow users to upload and manipulate datasets securely, and share them with specific team members or publish them directly on the web.

-With CartoDB MU, no custom software installation is necessary to access high-performance GIS capabilities.
-Take advantage of this web-based feature to work alongside colleagues on projects in real-time from a central, 24/7 accessible database- the cloud!
+With CartoDB Multiuser Enterprise, no custom software installation is necessary to access high-performance GIS capabilities.
+Take advantage of this web-based feature to work alongside colleagues on projects in real-time from a central, 24/7 accessible database - the cloud!
 Here is an overview of the Multiuser features.

 #### Users, Owners, and Organizations

 CartoDB Enterprise works as a hub for many users or teams working together.
 An "organization" refers to the name of the group of collaborators that will be interacting on Enterprise, for instance the name of your business or project team.
 A user is the individual that is part of a given organization.

 If you have been using a normal CartoDB account and are starting to use CartoDB Enterprise with Multiuser, you will see that you are using the same CartoDB Editor with some new options.
-These new options is what we'll cover in the following sections.
+These new options are what we'll cover in the following sections.
 For general documentation about the CartoDB Editor please refer to the [corresponding sections in docs.cartodb.com](http://docs.cartodb.com/cartodb-editor.html)

 An "Owner" of an organization has privileges to perform admin-related tasks of the organization (i.e. create users, assign quotas, etc.).